-Using the two spreadsheets discussed above, we matched the employer proportion from the first spreadsheet and recalculated the numbers in the second spreadsheet.
+Using the spreadsheet discussed above, we matched the employer proportions and recalculated the pension amounts allocated to each employer.
 Most numbers tested were within \$1.

 With the exception of rounding, we were able to match all the employer share amounts we tested.
 Note, data was not sufficient to test the difference between the actual employer contribution and the employers' proportionate share from the prior year.